isotopp/isotopp.github.io/content/posts/2023-02-18-this-is-not-a-drill.md

 "What when a rollout rolls out broken code, and we need to roll back?"
 "What when storage fails?"

-And the MoD sat down and worked their way through protocols of outages past.
+And the MoD sat down and worked their way through protocols of past outages.
 They cataloged the outages and mapped then to the scenarios created above, and if they found missing cases the catalog was extended, together with the team.

 # It is only science if you write it down